Buses from Brussels to Bordeaux

-There are two bus lines that have daily service from Brussels to Bordeaux that you can search and book on Wanderu.
-Of these two carriers, FlixBus usually offers more choice, with 7 scheduled trips per day.
+There are two bus lines that have daily service from Brussels to Bordeaux that you can compare and book on Wanderu.
+Of these two carriers, FlixBus usually offers more choice, with 8 scheduled trips per day.

 BlaBlaCar Bus is a bus service provider focused on reducing carbon emissions without breaking the bank.
 With rides to cities and towns across Europe, including Brussels and Bordeaux, BlaBlaCar Bus has a variety of routes to get you to your chosen destination.
 Coaches in the BlaBlaCar Bus fleet are equipped with extra legroom, free Wi-Fi, clean toilets, and power outlets throughout.